jphong125/stellaapic/Writerside/topics/Stella_V1.md

 User ID (userId parameter) is unique identifier of the user within Casino Operator system.

-If User is new and its account does not exist in the Stella system it will be created automatically on the base of the data sent by Casino Operator server.
+If User is new and its account does not exist in the Kyren system it will be created automatically on the base of the data sent by Casino Operator server.

-If User account already exists in the Stella database it will be updated with the response data if necessary.
+If User account already exists in the Kyren database it will be updated with the response data if necessary.

 ## Partner Id
-Partner Id (secureLogin parameter) is unique identifier of the Partner within Stella system. <br/>
+Partner Id (secureLogin parameter) is unique identifier of the Partner within Kyren system. <br/>
-Partner ID and Token will be issued by Stella team member.
+Partner ID and Token will be issued by Kyren team member.

 ## Play Session
 Play session is a game round in which bet and wins are combined together.